 - Indicates less than 1%. - (1) Represents shares of common stock held as of the Record Date plus shares of common stock that may be acquired upon exercise of options, warrants and other rights exercisable within sixty (60) days of the Record Date. - (2) Based on shares of common stock that were issued and outstanding as of the Record Date.
-The percentage ownership and voting power for each person (or all directors and executive officers as a group) is calculated by assuming (i) the exercise or conversion of all options, warrants and convertible securities exercisable or convertible within sixty (60) days of the Record Date held by such person and (ii) the non-exercise and non-conversion of all outstanding warrants, options and convertible securities held by all other persons (including our other directors and executive officers). - (3) Consists of (a) 4,578 shares held directly by Mr. Kalergis directly, (b) 493 shares held by Mr. Kalergis' wife, (c) 2,551 shares held jointly with Mr. Kalergis' wife and (d) 23,249 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (4) Consists of (a) 4,389 shares held by the John L. Gainer Declaration of Trust dated February 19, 2008 and (b) 16,022 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.
+The percentage ownership and voting power for each person (or all directors and executive officers as a group) is calculated by assuming (i) the exercise or conversion of all options, warrants and convertible securities exercisable or convertible within sixty (60) days of the Record Date held by such person and (ii) the non-exercise and non-conversion of all outstanding warrants, options and convertible securities held by all other persons (including our other directors and executive officers). - (3) Consists of (a) 4,578 shares held directly by Mr. Kalergis directly, (b) 493 shares held by Mr. Kalergis' wife, (c) 2,551 shares held jointly with Mr. Kalergis' wife and (d) 63,766 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.

+- (4) Consists of (a) 1,706 shares held directly by Mr. Adams directly, (b) 631 shares held jointly with Mr. Adams' wife, (c) 1,260 shares held for the benefit of Mr. Adams in his 401(k) retirement account and (d) 33,175 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (5) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (6) Consists of (a) 4,389 shares held by the John L. Gainer Declaration of Trust dated February 19, 2008 and (b) 51,770 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.
 Dr. Gainer is a trustee of the revocable trust, and, as such, may be deemed to share beneficial ownership of such shares.
-Dr. Gainer expressly disclaims beneficial ownership of any such shares except to the extent of his pecuniary interest therein. - (5) Consists of (a) 294 shares held for the benefit of Mr. Giles in his individual retirement account, (b) 53,513 shares held by MTG Investment Holdings, LLC and (c) 12,701 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.
+Dr. Gainer expressly disclaims beneficial ownership of any such shares except to the extent of his pecuniary interest therein. - (7) Consists of (a) 294 shares held for the benefit of Mr. Giles in his individual retirement account, (b) 53,513 shares held by MTG Investment Holdings, LLC and (c) 32,591 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.
 Mr. Giles is the sole member of MTG Investment Holdings, LLC and may be deemed to be the beneficial owner of such securities.
-Mr. Giles disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein.

-- (6) Consists of (a) 1,654 shares held by Mr. Levin directly and (b) 12,067 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (7) Consists of (a) 1,706 shares held directly by Mr. Adams directly, (b) 631 shares held jointly with Mr. Adams' wife, (c) 1,260 shares held for the benefit of Mr. Adams in his 401(k) retirement account and (d) 13,285 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (8) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (9) Consists of (a) 9,280 shares held by Mr. Byrne directly and (b) 11,547 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (10) Excludes shares of common stock beneficially owned by Mr. Shealy, who is not an executive officer of the Company as of the Record Date.
-Includes 92,737 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.
+Mr. Giles disclaims beneficial ownership of such securities except to the extent of his pecuniary interest therein. - (8) Consists of (a) 1,654 shares held by Mr. Levin directly and (b) 31,957 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (9) Consists of shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (10) Consists of (a) 9,280 shares held by Mr. Byrne directly and (b) 16,390 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date. - (11) Includes 282,450 shares of common stock issuable upon the exercise of options exercisable within 60 days of the Record Date.

-Section 16(a) Beneficial Ownership Reporting Compliance
+Delinquent Section 16(a) Reports